-Training to Provide Physical Assistance to Your Loved One
+Providing Physical Assistance to Your Loved One

-Western Reserve Care Solutions has created 10 short, educational Caregiver Training videos that demonstrate how to provide essential care during daily activities such as walking, bathing and toileting.
+Hospice of the Western Reserve has created 10 short, educational Caregiver Training videos that demonstrate how to provide essential care during daily activities such as walking, bathing and toileting.
 These are not meant as a substitute for one-on-one education from your hospice care team but may help you become more confident in your role as caregiver.
 For the full series of videos please visit hospicewr.org/caregiver-training.